FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning: Empirical Evaluation

-\cref{fig:exp_time} shows the total training time of different methods, including the computation time and data access time.
-Because joint federated adversarial training (jFAT) requires memory swapping when training the backbone model that requires more memory than the available memory, it incurs significant data access time and slows down the training procedure.
-The other methods avoid training the memory-exceeding large model and only require loading training data from the external storage during training, so the data access time is much smaller than that of jFAT.
-However, the memory-efficient baselines, as well as \design, require more communication rounds for convergence, since only a small part of the whole model is trained in each round \cite{diao2020heterofl,wen2022federated,alam2022fedrolex}.
-We can see that the other baselines may require more computation time than jFAT. \design compensates for the extra communication round by adopting the FLOPs-constrained module assignment in \cref{eq:flop_cons}, which reduces the synchronization time in each communication round.
+\paragraph{Training Efficiency.} \cref{fig:exp_time} shows the total training time of different methods, including the computation time and data access time.
+The high frequency of memory swapping in jFAT when training the large backbone model incurs significant data access time and slows down the training procedure.
+The other memory-efficient methods avoid training the memory-exceeding large model and thus the data access time is much smaller than that of jFAT.
+However, since only a small part of the whole model is trained in each round, the memory-efficient methods usually require more communication rounds for convergence \cite{diao2020heterofl,wen2022federated,alam2022fedrolex}, as indicated by the higher computation time than jFAT. \design compensates for the extra communication round by adopting the FLOPs-constrained module assignment in \cref{eq:flop_cons}, which reduces the synchronization time in each communication round of FL.
 Thus, \design attains low data access time and low computation time simultaneously, with $2.4\times,1.9\times,10.8\times,7.7\times$ speedup in the total training time compared to jFAT in each setting respectively.